 Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins is designed to engage, provoke, and inspire.
 If you are already familiar with the life and work of Frances and David Hawkins, come to experience a rich variety of their legacy in action.
 If you are new to David and Frances, come to discover how teachers and children can be deeply engaged together in the mutual exercise of curiosity.

-The Hawkins Centers of Learning exhibit, “Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins,” will be hosted by the New Mexico Museum of Nature and Science, 1801 Mountain Rd NW, Albuquerque, New Mexico, beginning on February 13, 2014, continuing through April 4.
+The Hawkins Centers of Learning exhibit, “Cultivate the Scientist in Every Child: The Philosophy of Frances and David Hawkins,” will be hosted by the New Mexico Museum of Natural History and Science, 1801 Mountain Rd NW, Albuquerque, New Mexico, beginning on February 13, 2014, continuing through April 4.

 In Canada, the exhibit is now at the Acorn School, 1061 Elgin Mills Rd.
 E, Richmond Hill, Ontario.